pkardas/notes/books/pragmatic-programmer.md

 at the same time, you are looking at a potential problem.

 **Use actors for concurrency without shared state.** Actors execute concurrently, asynchronously and share nothing.
 An actor is an independent virtual processor with its own local state.
 Each actor has a mailbox.
-WHen a message appears in the mailbox and the actor is idle, it kicks into life and processes the message.
+When a message appears in the mailbox and the actor is idle, it kicks into life and processes the message.
 When it finishes processing, it processes another message in the mailbox, or goes back to sleep.